 Learn how to check out books, audiobooks, magazines and music on your computer, tablet, ereader or smart phone using Library apps.
 Join us to talk about Library2Go, Freegal, OneClickDigital and Zinio.
 Bring your own device!

 Calling all writers!
 The Fiction Forge wants you!
-The Fiction Forge will meet on the 1st and 3rd Thursday each month.
-This writers' workshop for adults is led by Brad Carter, Library Information Assistant and published author.
+This ongoing writers' workshop for adults is led by Brad Carter, Library Information Assistant and published author.

 The Shiloh Room